Skip to main content

 • Console logs: tests/Browser/console

-Start ChromeDriver and Laravel’s built-in server, then run php artisan dusk:
+On GitHub Actions, start ChromeDriver and Laravel’s built-in server, then run php artisan dusk.

 name: Dusk tests